 The project envisioned the development of an innovative development with exceptional activities to take advantage of the extensive water frontage.
-The initial master plan comprised of seven precincts with a GFA well over a million square metres which included high-end residential communities, shopping mall and high-street retail, government complexes, waterfront promenade, marina and multiple hotel developments.
+The initial master plan comprised of seven precincts with a gross floor area (GFA) well over a million square metres which included high-end residential communities, shopping mall and high-street retail, government complexes, waterfront promenade, marina and multiple hotel developments.
 TRI prepared a comprehensive evaluation of the relevant real estate markets and completed the project in two stages: a master plan validation to evaluate the proposed and alternative development schemes, followed by a market and financial feasibility study with full component financials.

 TRI assisted the client by conducting a market and financial feasibility study for hospitality, residential, marina and beach club components of the Mina Al Arab project in Ras Al Khaimah.